learnwithparam/website/content/blog/refactoring-the-book-search-app-and-separate-components/index.md

 ---
-title: Refactor the book search app and separate components, Part 3
+title: Hooked with React - Refactor the react application and separate components into separate files
 date: '2019-04-25'
 modifiedDate: '2019-04-25'
 published: true